 According to Fujitsu’s Workplace 2025 research, the majority of store staff (68%) believe that productivity in the store has increased in the last two years.

-There is, however, significant room for improvement, particularly when it comes to workplace technology.
+There is, however, significant room for improvement, particularly when it comes to smart working and workplace technology.
 Three quarters of staff (75%) admit that service outages impact their productivity on a weekly basis, usually due to poorly managed legacy systems.